The $d$-very ampleness of adjoint line bundles on quasi-elliptic surfaces: Adjoint linear system on quasi-elliptic surfaces

 is not surjective.
 Then there exists a rank $2$ locally free sheaf $E$ on $X$ which is given by the short exact sequence

-where $I_Z$ is the ideal sheaf of $Z$. \end{lem} \begin{proof} Form the condition we see that the cycle $Z$ is $K_X+L$-stable in the sense of Tyurin.
+where $I_Z$ is the ideal sheaf of $Z$. \end{lem} \begin{proof} From the conditions we see that the cycle $Z$ is $\mathcal{O}_X(K_X+L)$-stable in the sense of Tyurin.
 Then by Theorem \ref{T87} we have a locally free extension

-and it is sufficient to prove that $h^1((K_X+L)\otimes I_Z)=1$.
+and it is sufficient to prove that $h^1((\mathcal{O}_X(K_X+L))\otimes I_Z)=1$.

 By Lemma \ref{filtration}, we can take a sub-cycle $Z_0\subset Z$ of $\deg Z_0=d$.
 And we have the following diagram with exact rows.

 Note that ${\rm kernel}(j)={\rm coker}(i)=k$ and by Tyurin' stability, we have